Skip to main content

 Frequentist Sequential Testing

-What's the problem with looking early?
+What's the problem with looking early in a "standard" A/B test?

-Traditional A/B testing best practices (t-tests, z-tests, etc.) dictate that the readout of experiment metrics should occur only once, when the target sample size of the experiment has been reached.
-Continuous experiment monitoring for the purpose of decision making results in inflated false positive rates (a.k.a. the peeking problem) which are much higher than expected based on the desired significance level.
+Continuous experiment monitoring (i.e. "peeking") for the purpose of decision making, however, results in inflated false positive rates (a.k.a. the peeking problem) which can be much higher than that expected from your desired significance level.

-Continuous monitoring leads to inflated false positives because metric values and p-values always fluctuate to some extent due to noise, and their results are likely to pop into and out of statistical significance just by random chance, even when there is no real effect.
-These noisy fluctuations can be caused by random unit assignment and random human behavior we can't predict, and they can't be entirely removed from an experiment.
+Metric values and p-values always fluctuate to some extent due to noise during any experiment, and results can transition into and out of statistical significance due to this noise, even when there is no real underlying effect.
+These noisy fluctuations can be caused by random unit assignment and random human behavior we can't predict, and the effects can't be entirely removed from an experiment.
 Not every test is subject to the same amount of experimental noise, however, and like so many things it's dependent on what you're testing and who your users are.
 Tests also vary over time in the amount of noise they see, especially as adding more users and observing them for longer tends to help the random fluctuations even out.

 • Unexpected regressions: Sometimes experiments have bugs or unintended consequences that severely impact key metrics.
 Sequential testing helps identify these regressions early and distinguishes significant effects from random fluctuations.